uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/execution_policies.rst

     }
   }

-``oneapi::dpl::is_execution_policy`` and ``oneapi::dpl::execution::is_execution_policy`` must be treated as name aliases to the same class template.
-It is unspecified in which namespace the underlying class template and its specializations are defined.
+``oneapi::dpl::is_execution_policy`` and ``oneapi::dpl::execution::is_execution_policy`` must be treated
+as name aliases to the same class template.
+It is unspecified, which namespace contains the class template definition and its specializations.

 .. note::
    The ``oneapi::dpl::execution::is_execution_policy`` class originated in the oneDPL specification version 1.0,